-32. Venue in Hennepin County is proper under Minnesota Statutes, section 542.09 because the cause of action arose, in part, in Hennepin County.
-JUUL has done business in Hennepin County, and JUUL's unlawful acts have affected Hennepin County residents, among others.
+37. Venue in Hennepin County is proper under Minnesota Statutes, section 542.09 because the cause of action arose, in part, in Hennepin County.
+Defendants have done business in Hennepin County, and Defendants' unlawful acts have affected Hennepin County residents, among others.